gillyspy/netsuite-suitecloud-sdk/packages/vscode-extension/README.md

 2. Next, configure the fields as follows:
     * **Developer Assistant: Auth ID:** Set to the auth ID you want to use for the SuiteCloud Developer Assistant service.
-    * **Local Port:** Autofilled by default.
+    * **Developer Assistant: Local Port:** Autofilled by default.
 Change it if you prefer a different port or if the default port is already in use.
     * **Developer Assistant: Enable:** Set to enabled.

     During the initial setup, when you enable the SuiteCloud Developer Assistant service, a popup window will appear displaying an API key.
 Copy it and follow the instructions provided in the popup window.